hoanganhngo610/COVID19_VN_MOH_MLmodels/README.md

-# Prediction of COVID-19 outbreak using Machine Learning and mathematical models
+# Prediction of COVID-19 outbreak in Vietnam using Machine Learning and mathematical models

 ## *Courtesy of Vietnam Ministry of Health*